Satoshi-Engineering/volt-vault/README.md

 Volt Vault is Satoshi Engineering's internal project, focused on implementing essential features missing in the Lightning Network landscape, bridging gaps to enhance functionality and usability.

+## Infos

+- Using gRPC of lnd v0.18.4-beta

 ## Roadmap

 - QueryRoutes API